The 'terror football' set to raid Champions League

 Arrivals have included Germany wing-back Robin Gosens for a club record fee, as well as midfielder Brenden Aaronson and striker David Datro Fofana, recruited on loan from Leeds and Chelsea respectively.

 None is more eye-catching, however, than Leonardo Bonucci.
-The 36-year-old multiple Serie A champion and Euro 2020-winning captain made Union his first club outside Italy when joining from Juventus this summer.
+The 36-year-old multiple Serie A champion and Euro 2020-winning defender made Union his first club outside Italy when joining from Juventus this summer.

 "Surreal," says Timmers of Bonucci's arrival.
 "A European champion, a world champion, doesn't necessarily belong here.
 But he could have gone to Saudi Arabia, and instead goes for something more ambitious - and he brings Champions League experience.